Smart Energy Voices - Episode 106

 governing energy markets.
 The evolving nature of regulations necessitates continuous adaptation by companies, who must navigate shifting requirements while striving to meet their sustainability and carbon-related goals.

 Risk management in the realm of sustainability involves both financial risks associated with energy commodity markets and operational risks linked to energy availability and reliability.
-On top of that, add changing standards standards and requirements.
+On top of that, add changing standards and requirements.
 Johnston touches on some priorities to approach amid these risks.

 Changes Impacting Energy Markets